-- (1) Same or above 215 N/mm^2 when the thickness of plate is above 40 mm. - (2) Carbon steels are to be tested with R5 test specimen.
-To be tested with R1A test specimen For RL 235A and RL 235B. - (3) Carbon steels are to be tested with R4 test specimen. - (4) L (or 7) indicates that the longitudinal axis of the test specimen is arranged parallel (or transverse) to the final direction of rolling. - (5) When the absorbed energy of two or more test specimens among a set of test specimens is less in value than the specified average absorbed energy or when the absorbed energy of a single test specimen is less in value than 70% of the specified average absorbed energy, the test is considered to have failed. - (6) Impact test temperature for steels specified in Pt 7, Ch 5 is to comply with the requirements given in Table 2.1.18-1.
+- (2) Carbon steels are to be tested with R5 test specimen.
+To be tested with R1A test specimen For RL 235A and RL 235B. - (3) Carbon steels are to be tested with R4 test specimen. - (4) In the case of carbon steel, the calibrated elongation value according to ISO 2566-1:2021 may be required by the different specimen type from requirements in this Table. - (5) L (or 7) indicates that the longitudinal axis of the test specimen is arranged parallel (or transverse) to the final direction of rolling. - (6) When the absorbed energy of two or more test specimens among a set of test specimens is less in value than the specified average absorbed energy or when the absorbed energy of a single test specimen is less in value than 70% of the specified average absorbed energy, the test is considered to have failed. - (7) Impact test temperature for steels specified in Pt 7, Ch 5 is to comply with the requirements given in Table 2.1.18-1.